Homemade Birdseed Cakes with You Do It Suet

 • 3 tablespoons Peanut Butter

-• Grease drippings from one pound of 80/20 Ground Beef (about 6 tablespoons)
+• Drippings from one pound of 80/20 ground beef (about 6 tablespoons)- OR – 1/3 cup melted Lard

-Combine all ingredients and spread into the You Do It Suet mold or mix together directly in the mold.
+Combine all ingredients and spread into your mold.
 Place in the freezer until set.

 How to make homemade birdseed cakes using the You Do It Suet mold